-A. Until a student achieves and documents competency in any given procedure, ALL clinical assignments shall be carried out under the direct supervision of a qualified radiographer.
-The parameters of direct supervision are as follows:
+1. Until a student achieves and documents competency in any given procedure, ALL clinical assignments shall be carried out under the direct supervision of a qualified radiographer.

-A qualified registered radiographer:
+The parameters of direct supervision are as follows: A qualified registered radiographer:

-- reviews the request for the radiographic examination in relation to the student's achievement; - evaluates the condition of the patient in relation to the student's knowledge; - is present during the conduct of the examination; - reviews and approves radiographs - B. Following attainment of a specific competency, first year students may perform that radiographic procedure with indirect supervision provided the supervising technologist insures appropriate techniques are utilized for each exposure and is immediately available to assist the student if the condition of the patient warrants or complications arise.
-Immediately available is interpreted as the physical presence of a qualified practitioner adjacent to the room.
-First year students are NOT to perform portable examinations, operating room procedures, intensive and cardiac care units procedures or pediatric examinations without direct supervision. - C. Following attainment of a specific competency, second year students may perform that radiographic procedure with indirect supervision provided the supervising technologist is immediately available to assist the student if the condition of the patient warrants or complications arise.
-Immediately available is interpreted as the physical presence of a qualified practitioner adjacent to the room or location were the radiation equipment is in use. - D. The supervising technologist shall be identified on all radiographs and/or requisition and clinical education records.
+- reviews the request for the radiographic examination in relation to the student's achievement. - evaluates the condition of the patient in relation to the student's knowledge. - is present during the conduct of the examination. - reviews and approves radiographs - 2.
+Following attainment of a specific competency, first year students may perform that radiographic procedure with indirect supervision provided the supervising technologist ensures appropriate techniques are utilized for each exposure and is immediately available to assist the student if the condition of the patient warrants or complications arise.
+Immediately available is interpreted as the physical presence of a qualified practitioner adjacent to the room. - 3.
+Following attainment of a specific competency, second year students may perform that radiographic procedure with indirect supervision provided the supervising technologist is immediately available to assist the student if the condition of the patient warrants or complications arise.
+Immediately available is interpreted as the physical presence of a qualified practitioner adjacent to the room or location where the radiation equipment is in use.